prawf/prawf.github.io/source/includes/_quick_start.md

 }
 ```

-> Run prawf to see the responses-
+> Send requests to endpoints specified in the `prawf.json` file-

 ```shell
 prawf run